drscotthawley/SHAART/README.md

 * **Room Mode Calculator:**  Uses the Rayleigh equation for standing waves of a 3D box, and also plots a "Fake Room Response" by assigning relative amplitudes to axial, tangential, and oblique modes.
 Useful for demonstrating mode distributions for different room shapes.
 * **Sabine Equation Calculator:** Assumes a box-shaped room, lets you apply absorption to different surfaces.
 Based on Chapter 8 of Berg & Stork textbook, including their table for absorption coefficients.
 * **Equation-to-Audio:** Specify a time-dependent function, and it'll generate audio from that.
 Useful for sine sweeps, e.g. for building impulse responses using Convolution (below)
-* **Convolution:** Convolve File A with File B.  Useful for making impulse responses from sine sweeps, or just for screwing around (e.g. convolving Led Zeppelin's "The Ocean" with the sound of a dog bark.)
+* **Convolution:** Convolve File A with File B.  Useful for making impulse responses from sine sweeps, or creating convolution reverb effects, or just for screwing around (e.g., convolving Led Zeppelin's "The Ocean" with the sound of a dog bark.)
 * **Play(/Record):** Very rudimentary.
 Will play the audio out the speaker, with no controls.
 Record doesn't work yet.

 <a name="downloads"></a>